 Firstly good news, after changes in the immigration law of Germany in March 2020, people from non-EU countries have higher chances in Germany if they want to complete Ausbildung.

-Foreigners from all countries in the world can start vocational training in Germany.
-Ausbildung graduates have very good career opportunities in Germany based on the current legislation: after the vocational training, foreigners can stay in Germany in order to work in this profession.
+Foreigners from all countries can start vocational training in Germany.
+Ausbildung graduates have outstanding career opportunities in Germany based on the current legislation: after the vocational training, foreigners can stay in Germany in order to work in this profession.

 After 2 years of work, they will be able to receive a permanent residency for Germany.